asif-mahmud/AVR-Makefile-Suite/README.md

 =======

 Easy to use and highly configurable Makefile suite for avr-gcc and AVR assembler.
-See the example or go to http://www.absurdme.com for more details.
+See the example from AVR-Makefile-linux or go to http://www.absurdme.com for more details.